 Children attend daily individual and group therapy sessions.
 Family therapy is also an integral part of the care provided by Day Treatment.
 Psychological and social education, as well as life coaching sessions, help the children understand themselves better, and equip them to cope with the pressures and realities of life.

 Therapeutic recreation also provides the child with an opportunity for physical activity, designed to increase social interaction and self-esteem.
-Children attend our on-campus school or receive tutoring to help them stay current with their class work.

 A full-time nurse monitors medication and cares for children’s health needs.